Glaucoma: Surgery

 Both laser and conventional surgeries are performed to treat glaucoma.
 Surgery is the primary therapy for those with congenital glaucoma.
 Generally, these operations are a temporary solution, as there is not yet a cure for glaucoma.

 Canaloplasty

 Canaloplasty is a nonpenetrating procedure using microcatheter technology.
-To perform a canaloplasty, an incision is made into the eye to gain access to the Schlemm's canal in a similar fashion to a viscocanalostomy.
+To perform a canaloplasty, an incision is made into the eye to gain access to the Schlemm's canal, similarly to a viscocanalostomy.
 A microcatheter will circumnavigate the canal around the iris, enlarging the main drainage channel and its smaller collector channels through the injection of a sterile, gel-like material called viscoelastic.
-The catheter is then removed and a suture is placed within the canal and tightened.
+The catheter is then removed, and a suture is placed within the canal and tightened.

 By opening the canal, the pressure inside the eye may be relieved, although the reason is unclear, since the canal (of Schlemm) does not have any significant fluid resistance in glaucoma or healthy eyes.
 Long-term results are not available.